AdaCore/gnatstudio/docs/users_guide/extending.rst

     </action>
   </xterm_directory>

-As seen in some of the examples above, some special strings are expanded by GPS just prior to executing the command.
-These are the "%f", "%d",..
+As you can see in some of the examples above, some special strings are expanded by GPS just prior to executing the command, for example "%f" and "%d".
 See below for a full list.

 More information on chaining commands is provided in :ref:`Chaining_commands`.

 Some actions are also predefined in GPS itself.
-This include for instance aliases expansion, manipulating MDI windows, ...; All known actions (predefined and the ones you have defined in your own customization files) can be discovered by opening the key shortcut editor (`Edit->Key shortcuts` menu).
+This include, for example, aliases expansion and manipulating MDI windows.
+You can display all known actions (both predefined and the ones you defined in your own customization files) opening the key shortcut editor using the :menuselection:`Edit --> Key shortcuts` menu.

 .. _Macro_arguments: